README.md

 {

-var appAssembly = typeof(Program).Assembly;
+var assembly = typeof(Program).Assembly;

-liteBus.AddCommandModule(module => module.RegisterFromAssembly(appAssembly));
+liteBus.AddCommandModule(module => module.RegisterFromAssembly(assembly));

-liteBus.AddQueryModule(module => module.RegisterFromAssembly(appAssembly));
+liteBus.AddQueryModule(module => module.RegisterFromAssembly(assembly));

-liteBus.AddEventModule(module => module.RegisterFromAssembly(appAssembly));
+liteBus.AddEventModule(module => module.RegisterFromAssembly(assembly));

 });